ChatENV: An Interactive Vision-Language Model for Sensor-Guided Environmental Monitoring and Scenario Simulation: Conclusion

-\begin{IEEEbiography}[{ }]{Hosam Elgendy} is currently a Research Associate in the Machine Learning department at Mohamed bin Zayed University of Artificial Intelligence (MBZUAI) in Abu Dhabi, UAE.
-He previously received his Master of Science degree in Computer Vision from MBZUAI in 2024.
-He obtained his Bachelor of Science in Electrical Engineering from the American University of Sharjah (AUS), Sharjah, United Arab Emirates.
-His research focuses on vision–language models and multi-modal learning systems.
-He worked extensively on integrating temporal reasoning, conversational AI, and sensor data into remote sensing applications.
-His interests span computer vision, natural language processing, and multi-modal data fusion, with a focus on scalable model evaluation and deployment. \end{IEEEbiography}
+\begin{IEEEbiography}[{ }]{Hosam Elgendy} is currently a Research Engineer in the Machine Learning department at Mohamed bin Zayed University of Artificial Intelligence (MBZUAI) in Abu Dhabi, UAE.
+He previously received his Master's degree in Computer Vision from MBZUAI in 2024.
+His research focuses on vision–-language models and multi--modal learning systems and his interests span computer vision, natural language processing, and multi-modal data fusion. \end{IEEEbiography}

-\begin{IEEEbiography} [{ }]{Ahmed Sharshar} is currently pursuing a PhD in Computer Vision at Mohamed bin Zayed University of Artificial Intelligence (MBZUAI) in Abu Dhabi, UAE.
-He previously received his Master of Science degree in Computer Vision from MBZUAI.
+\begin{IEEEbiography} [{ }]{Ahmed Sharshar} is currently pursuing a PhD in Computer Vision at MBZUAI in Abu Dhabi, UAE.
+He previously received his Master's degree in Computer Vision from MBZUAI.
 He obtained his Bachelor of Engineering degree in Computer Engineering from the Egypt-Japan University of Science and Technology (E-JUST), Egypt.
-His research primarily focuses on developing lightweight models and expanding their applications across various domains, such as natural language processing, computer vision, and human-computer interaction.
-Specifically, he aims to make these models more efficient and accessible, ensuring broader usability and practical deployment. \end{IEEEbiography}
+His research primarily focuses on developing lightweight models and expanding their applications across various domains, such as natural language processing, computer vision, and human-computer interaction. \end{IEEEbiography}

-\begin{IEEEbiography} [{ }] {Ahmed Hesham} is an AI researcher and engineer specializing in Natural Language Processing and speech technologies.
-He earned his Master’s degree in Natural Language Processing from the Mohamed bin Zayed University of Artificial Intelligence (MBZUAI) in Abu Dhabi, UAE, and his Bachelor’s degree in Computer Engineering from the Egypt-Japan University of Science and Technology (E-JUST), Egypt.
-His research spans large language models, retrieval-augmented generation, and speech processing, with applications in healthcare, multilingual NLP, and Arabic language technologies.
-He has published in leading international venues such as INTERSPEECH, IEEE Access, and IJCNN.
-Ahmed’s work focuses on building efficient, inclusive, and production-ready AI systems, aiming to advance both cutting-edge research and real-world deployment. \end{IEEEbiography}
+\begin{IEEEbiography} [{ }] {Ahmed Hesham} is an AI researcher specializing in Natural Language Processing and speech technologies.
+He earned his Master’s degree in Natural Language Processing from MBZUAI in Abu Dhabi, UAE, and his Bachelor’s degree in Computer Engineering from E-JUST, Egypt.
+His research spans large language models, retrieval-augmented generation, and speech processing, with applications in healthcare, multilingual NLP, and Arabic language technologies. \end{IEEEbiography}